Scorpions 1979

 Fly to the Rainbow

-This is an awesome two cd Italian import that comes in a hardbound black book.
+This is an awesome two CD Italian import that comes in a hardbound black book.
 The front cover features a silver foil stamp of the "Virgin Killer" girl and the Scorpions logo (poorly scanned above).
-Inside the hardcover binding there is a 28 page book that includes all the original cover art (pictured above) plus a commentary written in both English and Italian as well as all the lyrics.
-Actually both the "In Trance" and "Virgin Killer" covers were banned in the U.S. (with good reason on "Virgin Killer") The "Virgin Killer" pictured above has been censored by myself as I do not support child porn and because my web server (Tripod) does not permit nudity at all.
+Inside the hardcover binding there is a 28-page book that includes all the original cover art (pictured above) plus a commentary written in both English and Italian as well as all the lyrics.
+Actually both the "In Trance" and "Virgin Killer" covers were banned in the U.S. (with good reason on "Virgin Killer") The "Virgin Killer" pictured above has been censored by myself as I do not support child porn and because frankly, it's in poor taste.
 The "In Trance" pictured above is slightly different than the one in this package as well.
 The cover art in this import shows the ladies breast.
-The cd also features the original mixes from both albums plus, as bonus tracks, the complete "Fly to the Rainbow" album.
-The cds themselves are picture discs with the actual covers printed in full color on the discs as well.
-Great package, vintage metal music.
+The CD also features the original mixes from both albums plus, as bonus tracks, the complete "Fly to the Rainbow" album.
+The CDs themselves are picture discs with the actual covers printed in full color on the discs as well.
+Great package.

 Taken By Force Scorpions - Taken by Force (RCA) 1977